awsdocs/aws-php-developers-guide/doc_source/sns-examples-subscribing-unsubscribing-topics.rst

 Subscribing an Application Endpoint to a Topic
 ==============================================

-Create an object containing the Protocol parameter to specify the application protocol, the TopicArn for the topic to subscribe to, and the ARN of a mobile application endpoint for the Endpoint parameter.
-Pass the parameters to the subscribe method of the AWS.SNS client class.

-To call the subscribe method, create a promise for invoking an |SNS| service object, passing the parameters object.
-Then handle the response in the promise callback.
+To initiate a subscription to an web app, use the :SNS-api:`Subscribe <API_Subscribe>` operation.

+You can use the subscribe method to subscribe several different endpoints to an |SNS| topic, depending on the values used for parameters passed, as other examples in this topic will show.

+In this example the endpoint is a url.
+A confirmation token will be sent to this web address.
+Verify the subscription with this confirmation token within 3 days of receipt.

 **Imports**